LuluDansMaRue/kubernetes-docker-lab/docs/k8s/architecture.md

 ## Components

-Understanding kubernetes components will allow you to better understand what happened behind.
-First we will see the **master components**.
-Later on the **node component**
+By understanding Kuberntes's components this will allow us to understand what's happening behind the scene.

 ### Master components

-Master component represents the components that are running on the cluster it's pretty much the brain of the cluster.
+Master components are a set of components which are running within the Cluster.
+These master components is pretty much the brain of the Cluster and therefore are critical components to Kubernetes.

-#### Kube api-server
+#### Kube-api-server

-The API server is one of the most important components in the Kubernetes architecture.
-Indeed this API server communicate with every component of the **master components**.
+Kube-api-server is an critial components of the Kubernetes architecture.
+This API is use by every components of the **master components**.
+It's also use by the kubelet process which is located in the Node.

-Function wise the api-server is a REST api where it's simple functionnality is to validate, update or even send the datas that are send to the api server.
+So what's behind.
+Kube-api-server is a simple REST API with it's main purposes is to validate, saving Kubernetes's cluster state.
+It's also use for saving metadata, configuration of your pods & services

-As the API server is tightly coupled to every components of Kubernetes it use an external database named Etcd for saving the state of the cluster.
+As Kube-api-server is stateless.
+Kube-api-server is tightly coupled to an external database component also located in the master named etcd.
+See etcd section for more information.

-To see how crucial is the api-server please take a look at this schema:
+In order to understand how crucial Kube-api-server is important.
+Please take a look at the schema below:

 <p align="center">
   <img src="../img/pod_flow.png" alt="drawing" width="500"/>